Support the news

 "I may have muddled through with a low-level depression for the rest of my life," he says.
 "And I may not have had the confidence to pursue comedy."

-Just two years ago, his depression and anxiety became so severe that he was hospitalized.
+Just three years ago, his depression and anxiety became so severe that he was hospitalized.

 Gary started to doubt his career choice.
 He thought he might never be able to do stand-up again.
 But he got back on stage — and started doing what he'd never done before: opening up about living with depression.